nordic-institute/X-Road/doc/Protocols/pr-mrest_x-road_service_metadata_protocol_for_rest.md

     get:
       tags:
         - metaservices
-      summary: List of allowed REST services for a service provider
+      summary: List of allowed REST services and endpoints for a service provider
       operationId: allowedMethods
       parameters:
         - name: serviceId